Skip to main content

 Here you will find an overview of the topics disgust and obsessive-compulsive disorder.
 For an overview on the topic of disgust-associated disorders and their treatment, we would like to refer to the following book:

-Disgust is a maintaining emotion of various mental illnesses.
-The quality of feelings of disgust and the associated experience of contamination is characterized by a rigidity in the experience of change.
-Besides, disgust is often overlooked in the diagnostic process or not recognized by in the self-experience as a diffuse experience.
-For these reasons, it is important to develop concrete strategies that directly change disgust and contamination experiences.
-In previous studies, we showed that adapted cognitive strategies and Imaginative Rewriting (Fink, Pflugradt et al., 2018; Fink & Exner, 2019), as well as self-compassion-based strategies (Fink-Lamotte, Platter, Stierle et al., 2022), and strategies that combine cognitive and imaginative strategies, such as CRIM (Fink-Lamotte, Kursim & Exner, under revision), help directly change disgust and contamination experience.
+Disgust is an emotion that maintains various mental disorders.
+The experience of disgust and the associated feeling of contamination is characterised by rigidity in response to change.
+Disgust is often overlooked in the diagnostic process and is not always recognised as a diffuse experience in the self-experience.
+For these reasons, it is important to develop concrete strategies that can directly alter these experiences.
+Previous studies have shown that adapted cognitive strategies and imagery rescripting (Fink, Pflugradt et al., 2018; Fink & Exner, 2019), as well as self-compassion-based strategies (Fink-Lamotte, Platter, Stierle et al., 2022) and strategies that combine cognitive and imaginative strategies, such as CRIM (Fink-Lamotte, Kursim & Exner, 2023) help to directly change experiences of disgust and contamination.

-In further studies, we investigated the extent to which technical aids, such as transcranial direct current stimulation (tDCS), help to improve the effect of the strategies (Fink & Exner, 2019; Fink & Exner, 2019a).
+In further studies we investigated the extent to which technical aids, such as transcranial direct current stimulation (tDCS), improve the effectiveness of strategies (Fink & Exner, 2019; Fink & Exner, 2019a, Parastoo et al., under review).

-Further open questions that will be addressed in the research group are:
+Further open questions that are being addressed in the research group include:

 • What are the long-term effects of the strategies?